Aiptek ZAC-STD-5 Tripod

 Includes case with strap!

 Non-rotating legs and flip locks make set-up and strike fast and easy.

 Case included to keep it clean in your trunk or the back of your pickup truck.

 Only goes to 4 feet tall so you don't set it too high and become less stable.

 Cheezy build quality if you're planning on using it a lot.
 Even the quick-release plate and receiver are all plastic.
 (Legs, screws and camera screw are all metal.)

-So what; for under six bucks, you couldn't even buy the case alone from another maker.
+So what; for $15, you couldn't buy the case alone from another maker.

 90º rotating top plate for vertical shots.